Suiram24/Suiram24/README.md

   * 📘 I'm an engineering student at University of Technology of Belfort-Montbéliard
 <!--  * 💼 I'm looking for a 23-Week internship starting in September 2022 (everything is on linkedin 👀)-->
   * 🎮 I like to use python to do some videogames analysis
-  * 🌱 Currently learning how to do VR on UNITY3D
+  * 🌱 Currently working on game engines
-  * 💡 Interested in Data Science, Artificial Intelligence, VR, and Software development
+  * 💡 Interested in Data Science, Game development, VR, and Software development
   * 📫 you can reach me at marius.bozane@utbm.fr

 This github may look quite empty at the moment because I like to start things right before discovering something else, but I will clean and publish some projects soon 👀